McArdellje/OpenKh-map-extract/README.md

 * You **must** include the same NOTICE file in every distribution, if included within the original repository.
 * You **must** include the license and copyright notice with each and every distribution and fork.
 * Any modifications of this code base **ABSOLUTELY MUST** be distributed with the same license, Apache 2.0.

+### Modifications
+OpenKh.Tools.MapStudio/App.cs has been modified to be able to extract map models, textures, rendering information and collision data from KH2 map files
+If you run MapStudio then you can use `File>Export>World Meshes (Sliced Textures)` and `File>Export>Map Collision (Combined)` to export the map models and collision data respectively it is not recommended to use the non-slided textures option because it will export the raw textures instead of ones already cropped to the correct size for rendering, and will use another output format which I have not documented when exporting the map models it will also export the textures and a text file with details about how to render the map models this text file uses this format:
+\[mesh group index\],\[mesh index\]:\[texture name\]:\[alpha flags\]:\[priority\]:\[draw priority\]:\[U wrap mode\],\[V wrap mode\]
+mesh group index and mesh index are used to find the mesh in the map model file texture name is the name of the texture file (without the extension) for the mesh alpha flags is an integer bitfield that is used to determine how the texture is rendered priority and draw priority are somehow related to render order but I'm not sure exactly how because I haven't been able to find any documentation on them
+U wrap mode and V wrap mode are used to determine how the texture is wrapped

+alpha flags has the format: \[Opaque\],\[Transparent\],\[Additive\],\[Subtractive\] if Opaque is 1 then no other flags will be set and the texture will be rendered opaquely if only Transparent is set then the texture should be rendered with alpha blending if Transparent and Additive are set then the texture should be rendered with additive blending if Transparent and Subtractive are set then the texture should be rendered with subtractive blending

+Wrap Mode can be one of the following:
+    Repeat, Clamp, RegionClamp, RegionRepeat
+    Repeat will repeat the texture
+    Clamp will clamp the texture
+    Region* will not do anything different from the other two modes unless you are using non-sliced textures, but I have not documented the output format for that